sourcegraph/about/handbook/bizops/index.md

 * [Looker](#using-looker): Business intelligence/data visualization tool
 * Google Cloud Platform: BigQuery is our data warehouse and the database Looker runs on top of
 * Google Sheets: There are a [number of spreadsheets](https://drive.google.com/drive/folders/1vOyhFO90FjHe-bwnHOZeljHLuhXL2BAv)that Looker queries (by way of BigQuery).
-* BizOps builds ah-hoc tools to analyze data for various reasons.
+* BizOps builds ad-hoc tools to analyze data for various reasons.
 The projects are in the [Google Drive Analytics folder](https://drive.google.com/drive/folders/13b2PJqiQzjLMrM2ZAjlsax0fT_DQlxFm) and the source code is available in the [analytics repo](https://github.com/sourcegraph/analytics).

 ### Data pipelines